 Tacoma's Indian Education Program meets the unique educational and culturally related academic needs of American Indians and Alaskan Natives (AI/AN) so that these students can achieve to the same challenging state standards as all students.
 The Indian Education Program is committed to connecting families of Native American students with culture, community and education.

-- Considered by the Secretary of Interior to be an Indian for any purpose; or
+- Considered by the Secretary of the Interior to be an Indian for any purpose

-- An Eskimo or Aleut or other Alaska Native; or
+- An Eskimo, Aleut, or other Alaska Native; or

-- A member of an organized Indian group that received a grant under the Indian Education Act of 1988, as it was in effect October 19, 1994.
+- A member of an organized Indian group that received a grant under the Indian Education Act of 1988 as it was in effect on October 19, 1994.

-- Must have a Title VI Student Eligibility 506 Form on file with TPS Indian Education Office.
+- Must have a fully completed Title VI Student Eligibility 506 Form on file with Tacoma Public Schools Indian Education Office.
 You can also find this form at your child’s school or the Indian Education Office.

 Parent/Guardian Membership Benefits

 - Involvement in planning program goals and activities

 - Increased knowledge of district policies & procedures

 - Networking with local organizations serving AI/AN students and families